CatChen/check-git-status-action/README.md

 ### `github-token`

 The default value is `${{ github.token }}`, which is the GitHub token generated for this workflow.
 You can [create a different token with a different set of permissions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and use it here as well.

+### `commit-message`

+When `push-if-not-clean` is set to `true` and `git status` is not clean this option will be used as the commit message when committing the changes.
+Its default value is `"Changes detected by Check Git Status Action"`.

 ## FAQ